shift-org/shift-docs/site/content/addevent.md

 ---

-If you need help creating or editing an event, [contact the calendar crew](mailto:bikecal@shift2bikes.org).
+If you need help creating or editing an event, check out the [calendar FAQ](/pages/calendar-faq/) or [contact the calendar crew](mailto:bikecal@shift2bikes.org).